TcOpenGroup/TcOpen/docs/Component.md

 ### States

-States are properties of methods that retrieve information about arbitrary states that do not require multiple cycles to return the result.
+States are properties or methods that retrieve information about arbitrary states that do not require multiple cycles to return the result (sensor signal status).

+TBC

 ----------------------------------------------
 - It is advisable that the I/O variables are declared in a GVL/PRG, organized in a structure that resembles the actual hardware topology; this is not mandatory, and it is up to the application developer where the I/O variable is placed.